 Sports Media Specialization

 The proliferation of sports programming in both traditional and new media is triggering an increasing demand for graduates with sports production, sports promotion and sports journalism backgrounds.
-The School of Journalism and the Radio, Television, & Digital Media Department have joined forces to establish specializations in both academic units.
-The School of Journalism’s specialization has two tracks.
+The School of Journalism and Advertising and the School of Media Arts have joined forces to establish specializations in both academic units.
+The School of Journalism and Advertising’s specialization has two tracks.
 One prepares students for sports reporting, the other for sports promotion.
 The reporting track includes new sports courses and essentials from the news/editorial specialization.
 The promotions track adds new sports courses to essentials of the advertising specialization.

 Bachelor of Science (B.S.) in Journalism

-The academic requirements for the Bachelor of Science degree in journalism include: (1) six hours of journalism: JRNL 160 and JRNL 202 and (2) 33 hours in journalism specialization coursework.
-Students will also complete a minor in an area approved by the School of Journalism.
+The academic requirements for the Bachelor of Science degree in journalism include: (1) nine hours of journalism: JRNL 160, JRNL 201, and JRNL 202 and (2) 39 hours in journalism specialization coursework.
+Students will also complete a minor in an area approved by the School of Journalism and Advertising.

 B.S.
 Journalism Degree Requirements

 |Degree Requirements||Credit Hours|

 |JRNL 160, JRNL 201, JRNL 202|